11ume/wezi/readme.md

 <p align="center">
     Wezi is a simple, small and expressive library
     <br>
-    to create robust web applications and microservices like polar bears!.
+    to create robust web applications like polar bears!.
 <p>

 <br>